TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 Answer: C

+✅ Yay!
+I got it right.

+The program prints 1 (static in parent Antelope class) then 8 in the child Gazelle class.
+It then prints 2, then the 4 of the Antelope constructor then 9 of the Gazelle object initializer.
+Then finally the 3 at the end of the Gazelle constructor.

 26. How many lines of the following program contain a compilation error?
 1: class Primate {
 2:      protected int age = 2;